132nd-vWing/OPUF-Brief/Docs/ATO/ATO_13.md

 MISSION: CAP in KILBOX GJ and GK.<br>
 Purpose: Protect CAS operations (AXE and MISTY)<br>
 VUL: (1845Z-2015Z)<br>
-YO-YO ops together with HUNTER to ensure contiuous coverage<br>
+YO-YO ops together with SPECTRE to ensure contiuous coverage<br>
 FOB Bandar Abbas have a limited amount of A-A missiles if needed to resupply.<br>

-**HUNTER**
+**SPECTRE**
 MISSION: CAP in KILBOX GJ and GK. <br>
 Purpose: Protect CAS operations (AXE and MISTY)<br>
 VUL: (1845Z-2015Z)<br>
 YO-YO ops together with HAWK to ensure contiuous coverage<br>
 FOB Bandar Abbas have a limited amount of A-A missiles if needed to resupply.<br>

-**SPECTRE**
-ESCORT PANTHER flight.
-Coordinate with PANTHER flight.